 The links below are Amazon affiliate links which means that I earn a percentage of each sale at no cost to you.
 Thank you for your support.

-Best pfSense Hardware
+Best pfSense Hardware Recommendations

-I want to be clear that if you want to purchase a device that has pfSense installed on it by default (and have the option for support), you should purchase the device directly from Netgate.
+I want to be clear that if you want to purchase a device that has pfSense installed on it by default (and has the option for support), you should purchase the device directly from Netgate.
 They have various devices that are extremely powerful and will fit almost any budget.

-Protectli Vault FW2B – Best 2-Port
+Protectli Vault FW2B

 The Protectli Vault FW2B is a two-port mini PC that has an Intel Dual Core 64-bit processor and 4GB of RAM.
 It comes with a 32B mSATA SSD.
 Since this device has two ports, one will be used for your WAN (from your modem) and one will be used for your LAN (to your switch).